sinbrive/processing-docker-image/Readme.md

 - Tested on WSL2
 - Podman used instead of Docker
+- Java Mode up & running.
+One issue with Python Mode.

 ### To do
 - Test on native Linux
+- To be addressed : Issue with Python mode -  crash in case of opening existing file within the container.
 - ~Fine tune the GUI (still some warnings open)~
 - ~Build & push image on Docker Hub~ (see below)